Neys Provincial Park

+Port Coldwell

+The ghost village of Port Coldwell, which lies just outside the park's east boundary, was home to an old railway and fishing community.
+Around 1879 Norwegian fisherman Ben Almos and his partner LeSarge arrived at the harbour.
+T.B.
+Van Every erected a large ice-house with freezer in 1887, shipping south by rail the catch of six boats.
+By the 1890's Port Coldwell had become a regular port of call for the Beatty and Collingwood line of steamers and a fleet of 11 or 12 boats was docked at the harbour, including tugs of M. McInnes, A.B.
+Sutherland, Robert Jackson, A. Morrison and John Morrison.
+The pace of settlement accelerated and by 1904 14 men were employed in the Coldwell fisheries.
+From Port Burwell (Lake Erie) came Captains Foster and E.D.M.
+Titus, owners of the first ice-making machine on Lake Superior.
+Among Captain Titus's earliest employees was A.W.
+Nuttall, later a pioneer of the Black Bay fisheries and a fisheries overseer.
+The pre-World War I years also brought William Dampier, Charles Miller, Allan and Donald Murray, and Charles "Tink" Winterton.
+Prior to 1915, many fishermen sold their catch to the Dominion Fish Company (Booth Fisheries Company) or the Nipigon Bay Fish Company of Rossport.
+However, the company founded that year by the Nicoll brothers (Thomas, Charlie, Fred, Jack and Frank), formerly of Collingwood, galvanized the Port Coldwell industry, curbed influence of the American Booth Company monopoly, and remained the life force of the town until the late 1950's and the arrival of the sea lamprey and collapse of the fisheries.
+All that remains of the village now are a few foundations, shipwrecks in the harbour and a cemetery.

 Natural features

 Coldwell Complex

 Neys Provincial Park is home to one of the hardest and rarest mineral complexes in North America.
 The Coldwell Complex began to form over 1 billion years ago when magma chambers formed beneath the surface causing surface swelling to occur.
 Eventually this swelling turned into an active volcano.
 600 million years ago, the volcano walls became so large and heavy, they caved in on the volcano, acting as a plug.
 The magma then became trapped in the magma chamber where it settles and cools with other minerals causing the initial phases of the complex.
 66 million years ago, glaciers began to recede, stripping away the top layers of the volcano.
 Today, the once hot magama chamber is exposed surface rock on the northern shore of Lake Superior.
 The park has a 2.5 km linear trail.
 There used to be interpretive plaques however they were removed in 2018 due to weathering inhibiting the legibility.